joric/oneliners/README.md

 #### Mapping

-You can use `map` to traverse through adjacent cells.
+You can use `map` for a lot of purposes, for example to traverse through adjacent cells.

 * https://leetcode.com/problems/max-area-of-island